This sounds weird, but goals are taken for granted a bit in football these days.

 He ripped up the early Premier League years in a fine Arsenal side, winning a Premier League and two FA Cups before winding down.
 A 0.53 goals per game ratio is a serious feat.

-The fact Lukaku is already in a list like this, despite leaving the Premier League for a few of his prime years, is frightening.
+The fact Lukaku is already past the 100 goal mark, despite leaving the Premier League for a few of his prime years, is frightening.

 16. Nicolas Anelka - 125 goals